 - Larger workspaces will see a greater benefit.
 This is because larger workspaces have more crates, more test binaries, and more potential spots for bottlenecks.

-- Test bottlenecks.
+- Bottlenecks with "long pole" tests.
 Nextest excels in situations where there are bottlenecks in multiple test binaries: cargo test can only run them serially, while nextest can run those tests in parallel.

 - Build caching.
 Test runs are one component of end-to-end execution times.
 Speeding up the build by using sccache, the Rust Cache GitHub Action, or similar, will make test run times be a proportionally greater part of overall times.

-Even if nextest doesn't result in faster test builds, you may find doing occasional nextest runs useful for identifying test bottlenecks, for its user interface, or for its other features like test retries.
+Even if nextest doesn't result in faster test runs, you may find it useful for identifying test bottlenecks, for its user interface, or for its other features.

 All measurements were done on: